charlestolley/python-snmp/docs/source/types.rst

 .. class:: VarBind(name, value=None)
    :canonical: snmp.pdu.VarBind

-   An SNMP variable binding pairs and OID with a value.
+   An SNMP variable binding pairs an OID with a value.
 In actual usage, the OID (i.e. the "name") consists of a prefix, which refers to an object definition in the MIB, and an index, identifying a unique instance of that object for a specific engine.
 The value is an instance of the type specified